quantumlib/Cirq/cirq-web/README.rst

 `Cirq <https://quantumai.google/cirq>`__ is a Python library for writing, manipulating, and optimizing quantum circuits and running them against quantum computers and simulators.

-This module is **cirq-web**, which allows users to take advantage of Typescript-based 3d visualization tools and features in Cirq. cirq-web also provides a development environment for contributors to create and add their own visualizations to the module.
+This module is **cirq-web**, which allows users to take advantage of browser based 3d visualization tools and features in Cirq. cirq-web also provides a development environment for contributors to create and add their own visualizations to the module.